itevie/EvientsCore/README.md

 An extremly simple-to-use plugin for managing Minecraft events without hassle.
 ## Installation
 In the "Releases", download the latest version and simply add it to your plguins folder
+## Suggestions / Issues
+If you ever find any issues with EvientsCore, either open an issue on GitHub, or friend me on Discord: "hypnobella".
+## Customisation
+You can change how EvientsCore looks like in the chat, by editing the colors in the config.yml.
 ## Usage
 You can always check the `/help evientscore` command, but here is a list of basic commands within this plugin.
+### Selectors
 In EvientsCore, there are "selectors": `all`, `dead`, `alive`, `random`, `randomalive`, `randomdead`.
 Commands can have all of these or some of them: